Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/BaseComponentProxyBehaviour.md

 To use this class to add a component to the ECS version of a gameObject you need to do five things:

-1. Create A new behaviour
+1. Create A new MonoBehaviour
 2. Create nested `Component` class
 3. Create field for new component class
 4. Register it